ispras/casr/docs/usage.md

 To test just crash some programs:

-    $ cd casr/tests/casr_tests/bin && ./run.sh
+    $ cd tests/casr_tests/bin && ./run.sh

-Reports and coredumps would be stored in `/var/crash` directory.
+Reports and coredumps will be stored in `/var/crash` directory.

 ## casr-cluster